-Then there’s porneia, which the NRSV translates as ‘unchastity.’
-But this word refers to all kinds of sexual immorality.
+Then there’s porneia, which gets translated as ‘unchastity’ or ‘sexual immorality.’
+But this word refers to all kinds of sexual perversion and abuse.
 It’s where we get the root of our word ‘pornography.’
 These were words that might have had mothers covering the ears of their children as they listened to Jesus speak.

 But Jesus had good reason to use language that would shake up his listeners.
 Jesus was trying to reframe the way his followers saw the world.
 He was urging his disciples to see the world through God’s eyes, to recognize that God’s Kingdom was at hand, and he didn’t want a single person to miss it.
 The standard he was setting for true Kingdom behavior went above and beyond what the Law said.

 If part of your body causes you to sin, cut it off!
 It’s better to go through life as a cripple than to risk the fires of hell.

 Moses told you that you shouldn’t commit adultery, but I tell you that looking at someone with lust in your heart is just as bad, and when a man divorces a woman, he is, in effect, turning her into an adulteress.

 Moses told you not to kill each other.
 But I tell you that holding a grudge against someone is just as evil as murder.
 When you hurl insults at each other, it’s just as bad as a dagger to the heart.